 Appearance: not known

-Marriage: 8/21/1917 married Ruth Margaret Hurley (1900-1972) (same surname, unclear if they were related), age 17, in Cleveland.
+Marriage: 8/21/1917 married Ruth Margaret Hurley (1900-1972) [same surname, unclear if or how they were related], age 17, in Cleveland.
 At that time, USMC Corporal Hurley was stationed in Winthrop, Maryland.
-In the 1920 Census, widow Ruth Hurley was living in her parents' home with a two-year-old son named Merwin.
-On 5/19/1921, Ruth Hurley remarried Wilbert A. Perry, a fireman.
+She bore a son 4 months later.
+In the 1920 Census, widow Ruth Hurley was living in her parents' home with a two-year-old son named Merwin Kenneth Hurley (12/24/1917-4/18/1992), presumably the offspring of Private James Patrick Hurley.
+On 5/19/1921, WWI widow Ruth Hurley remarried Wilbert A. Perry, a fireman, who had served in WWI as a Private and had been honorably discharged.
+Ruth Hurley may have married one or more additional times; her name at death was Ruth Margaret Kennison.

 Service Number: not known